 \section{Introduction}

-In the original approach in finding K\"ahler-Einstein metric on Fano manifolds, Tian predicted in \cite[Conjecture 9.1]{Tia97} that a sequence $\omega_t$ of solutions of the normalized K\"ahler-Ricci flow on a Fano manifold $M$ (up to taking subsequence) should converge to $(M_\infty, \omega_\infty)$ in the Cheeger-Gromov-Hausdorff topology, such that $M_\infty$ is smooth outside a subset of Hausdorff codimension $4$ and $\omega_\infty$ is a K\"ahler-Einstein metric or a K\"ahler-Ricci soliton on the smooth part of $M_\infty$.
-This conjecture was widely studied, and has been solved now, see \cite{TZ16, Bam18, CW20, WZ21}.
+In the original approach to finding K\"ahler-Einstein metrics on Fano manifolds, Tian predicted in \cite[Conjecture 9.1]{Tia97} that a sequence $\omega_t$ of solutions of the normalized K\"ahler-Ricci flow on a Fano manifold $M$ (up to taking subsequence) should converge to $(M_\infty, \omega_\infty)$ in the Cheeger-Gromov-Hausdorff topology, such that $M_\infty$ is smooth outside a subset of Hausdorff codimension $4$ and $\omega_\infty$ is a K\"ahler-Einstein metric or a K\"ahler-Ricci soliton on the smooth part of $M_\infty$.
+This conjecture has been widely studied, and is now solved, see \cite{TZ16, Bam18, CW20, WZ21}.
 There is an algebraic version of this conjecture which was also solved, see \cite{HL23, BLXZ23}.
 The limit $M_\infty$ is called the {\it optimal degeneration} of the Fano manifold $M$.

 Although the theoretical aspect of optimal degeneration is well-established, it was almost blank on determining the optimal degeneration explicitly.
 We have the following question asked by Tian. {\bf Tian Problem. } How to find the optimal degeneration $M_\infty$ of a K-unstable Fano manifold $M$?
 The $\BH$-invariant introduced by \cite{TZZZ13} plays a key role in this problem, which admits a unique minimizer inducing the optimal degeneration of $M$ by \cite{HL20,BLXZ23}.
 However, the $\BH$-minimizer is difficult to compute explicitly.
-To the authers' knowledge, the only non-trivial examples come from group compactifications and spherical varieties, see \cite{LL23,TZ22,WZ23}.
+To the authors' knowledge, the only non-trivial examples come from group compactifications and spherical varieties, see \cite{LL23,TZ22,WZ23}.
 We will present examples with discrete automorphism groups in this paper.

 Another invariant used to characterize K-unstable Fano manifolds $M$ is the so-called stability threshold $\delta(M)$ (or $\delta$-invariant).
 By \cite{LXZ22}, there exists a prime divisor $E$ over $M$ minimizing $\delta(M)$ and inducing a special degeneration of $M$ to a $\IQ$-Fano variety $M_0$.
 This should also be considered as the ``most'' degenerating direction of $M$.
 Hence one may compare the two degenerations induced by the $\delta$-minimizer and $\BH$-minimizer naturally.
 On the other hand, there is an effective method developed by \cite{AZ22} to compute the $\delta$-minimizer.
-So the optimal degeneration problem will be understood if the following question has a positive answer.
+Therefore, the optimal degeneration problem will be understood if the following question has a positive answer.